A photo of the NYC Skyline

 New York Hate Crimes Defense Attorney

 As a former New York City Prosecutor, attorney Mehdi Essmidi understands both sides of the courtroom.
-He knows how prosecutors build their cases and uses this knowledge to anticipate their strategies and build strong defenses for his clients.
+He knows how prosecutors build their cases and uses this insight to anticipate their strategies and build strong defenses for his clients.
 Don’t hesitate to reach out for a free consultation.

 Understanding Hate Crimes